 Chavez' strategy and support: Despite the noted opposition and dissent, Chavez continues to enjoy substantial support throughout the armed forces hierarchy, particularly in the lower echelons of the organization.
 Chavez has successfully discredited military dissidents in the same way that he has dealt with civilian opponents: He has accused the traditional political elite of seeking to block the transformation of Venezuela by fomenting dissent within the military.
 The fact that key FIM leaders are members of the traditional political parties (Accion Democratica and COPEI) has strengthened his allegations.
 Among civilians, Chavez also enjoys considerable popular backing, as witnessed by his overwhelming victory in the July 2000 general elections.
 Chavez’ victory then resulted from the lack of a unified opposition with a well-defined agenda, as well as his populist promises to improve the dire socioeconomic conditions.
 However, that victory has raised enormous expectations: Chavez has to demonstrate that he can bring the country out of recession and improve the living standards of the majority of the population.
 However, the viability of the government spending plans announced since the elections depend on the persistence of high oil prices.

 CONCLUSION: The opposition to Chavez remains subdued for now.
 However, a rapid decline in Chavez’ popularity as a result of his inability to turn around the economy, or mounting differences within the ruling coalition over how to institutionalize the current ‘revolution’, may serve as a catalyst for unifying existing civilian and military opposition.

+Venezuela has undergone radical changes in its social, political and economic life.
+It must be acknowledged that, given the magnitude of these changes, the transition has been relatively peaceful and quiet in a democratic fashion.
+No massive revolts, no blood shedding has yet occurred.
+All these changes have happened within the law (although I agree that the law has been extremely ductile, bending too much.)
+There are brilliant spots, such as the telecom sector, that could teach a way out.

+Annex 1